 To celebrate the week’s end, I made something simple so I can spend the rest of the day running errands and hanging out at the used bookstore with my favorite kinds of cookbooks.

-Here’s your cookie.
-It’s not exciting, but I thought I’d let you know how coconut oil worked in place of shortening.
+These are coconut oil gingersnaps.
+They don’t sound that exciting, but I thought I’d let you know how coconut oil worked in place of shortening.
 The cookies came out of the oven with crisp edges and slightly soft centers, but they crisped as they cooled and after a few hours of sitting on the rack, they were sort of hard-in-a-good-way, crispy, and sturdy.
 They also have an interesting flavor and a faint hint of coconut nobody will detect but you because you know you used coconut oil.

 Coconut Oil Gingersnaps